idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tests/pressure_pulse/pressure_pulse_tests.md

 - 1 phase when the primary variable is $\mathrm{log}\,\rho$

-- 1 phase using the [fully-saturated](PorousFlowFullySaturatedDarcyFlow.md) [version](PorousFlowFullySaturatedMassTimeDerivative.md) of PorousFlow
+- 1 phase using the [fully-saturated](PorousFlowFullySaturatedDarcyFlow.md) [version](PorousFlowFullySaturatedMassTimeDerivative.md) of PorousFlow (no upwinding and no mass lumping)

-- 1 phase with 3 fluid components using the [fully-saturated](PorousFlowFullySaturatedDarcyFlow.md) [version](PorousFlowFullySaturatedMassTimeDerivative.md) of PorousFlow.
+- 1 phase with 3 fluid components using the [fully-saturated](PorousFlowFullySaturatedDarcyFlow.md) [version](PorousFlowFullySaturatedMassTimeDerivative.md) of PorousFlow (no upwinding and no mass lumping)

 An example verification is shown in [pressure_pulse.fig].